 Pretty Boy looks astonished and affronted.
 “What are you—”

-Ren holds my knife out to me.
+Ren hands me my knife.
 “He took it from you while I was speaking.”

 “I’m not a pickpocket!” the man exclaims.
 “I’m a professional thief!
 And a damn good one at that!”